dorecasan/parallel_robot_fuzzy_mpc_matlab/README.md

 ## Introduction

-This resource includes all necessary MATLAb file for the simulation of a car simulator under the control of Adaptive Lyapunov-based Model Predictive Control controller, Adaptive Backstepping controller, and Lyapunov-based Model Predictive Control controller, which is presented in our paper ["Adaptive fuzzy Lyapunov-based model predictive control for parallel platform driving simulators"](https://doi.org/10.1177/01423312221122470)
+This resource includes all necessary MATLAB files for the simulation of a car simulator under the control of Adaptive Lyapunov-based Model Predictive Control controller, Adaptive Backstepping controller, and Lyapunov-based Model Predictive Control controller, which is presented in our paper ["Adaptive fuzzy Lyapunov-based model predictive control for parallel platform driving simulators"](https://doi.org/10.1177/01423312221122470)

 ## Contributions
 1. The proposed method is able to cope with the problem of controller design for the CDS considering the input and system constraints which are typically neglected